Polshkrev/gopolutils/docs/en-UK/fayl/entry.md

 # Entry
-A standardization of an entry on the filesystem.
+A standardisation of an entry on the filesystem.
 This type is designed to aid in operations pretaining to a concrete file rather than just a path.
 ## Table of Contents
 1. [Usage](#usage)
     1. [Construction](#construction)